adobe/log-parser/README.md

 - The start pattern of the string that will contain the value (null if in the start of a line)
 - The end pattern of the string that will contain the value (null if in the end of a line)
 - Case Sensitive search
 - Is to be kept.
-In some cases we just need to find a line with certain particularities, but we don't actually want to store the value
+In some cases we just need to find a line with certain particularities, but we don't actually want to store the value.

+### Import and Export
+You can import or store a Parse Definition to or from a JSON file.

 ## Using the Standard Method
 By default each entry for your lag parsing will be stored as a Generic entry.
 This means that all values will be stored as Strings.
 Each entry will have a :